TuomoKu/SPX-GC/README.md

 ## SPXGCTemplateDefinition -object in templates

-TemplateDefinition configures how a template is supposed to work by within SPX-GC, what kinds of controls are shown to the operator and how the graphic should playout.
-These values are `defaults` and can be changed in the Project Settings view.
+TemplateDefinition configures how a template is supposed to work within SPX-GC; what kinds of controls are shown to the operator and how the graphic should playout, on which server and layer for instance.
+These values are template's `defaults` and can be changed in the Project Settings view after the template is added to the project.

 Each HTML template must have an `JSON data object` present in the HTML-files source code, within the HEAD section.

 > See details about supported values below the snippet.